Kawboy's restoration/conversion of a 1980 KZ13

 Got the crankcase back together using the Permatex Ultra Grey Seal .
 Laid a bead down 1/8" thick and then spread it with a 1/4" artist brush.
 I think I may have used 1 ounce of the Ultra Grey sealant.

 Next, I decided to clean / inspect the clutch .
-Light surface rust on the steel plates so I cleaned them off with a green scotchbrite pad.
+6 of the fiber plates were stuck to the steel plates and I had to tap them to break free.
+Light surface rust on the steel plates so I cleaned them off with 400 wet /dry sand paper.

 I don't like the way the steel plates were stamped leaving a sharp edge on the one side that acts like a chisel face and can stop the steel discs from sliding on the hub causing a dragging clutch, so out comes a flat jewelers file to clean off the burrs.